actions/actions-runner-controller/README.md

 ##### Note on scaling to/from 0

+> This is a documentation about a unreleased version of actions-runner-controller.
+>
+> It would be great if you could try building the latest controller image following https://github.com/actions-runner-controller/actions-runner-controller#contributing if you are eager to test it early and help
+> developers by reporting any bugs :smile:

 You can either delete the runner deployment, or update it to have `replicas: 0`, so that there will be 0 runner pods in the cluster.
 This, in combination with e.g. `cluster-autoscaler`, enables you to save your infrastructure cost when there's no need to run Actions jobs.

 ```yaml